 We know your customers likely have questions about donation.
 You may have many of the same questions.
 These top ten facts about donation answer the most common questions we receive.
-If you don’t see what you’re looking for here or would like more information, please contact Emily Laughlin.
+If you don’t see what you’re looking for here or would like more information, please contact Becky Ousley.

 If you are taken to the hospital after an accident or injury, it is the hospital’s number one priority to save YOUR life.
 Your status as a donor is not even considered until every effort has been made to try to save your life and death has been declared.

-Your age or health should not prevent you from registering to be an organ or tissue donor.
+Your age or health should not prevent you from registering to be an organ, eye and tissue donor.
 Most health conditions do not prevent donation and age is not a factor – the oldest organ donor was 92!

 All major religions in the United States support organ and tissue donation and consider it a generous act of caring.